 1247-09 PROGRAM REVISIONS

 This IMC is periodically revised as necessary to reflect new training needs of staff as determined by changes to current policy or changes to procedures, or both.
-An individual who is qualified prior to the time any revisions are made to this IMC will continue to use the IMC that they the qualification process under.
+An individual who is full inspector qualified prior to the time any revisions are made to this IMC will continue to use the IMC that they completed the qualification process under.
 However, applicability of new requirements and the method of training on the revision for previously qualified staff will be determined by the program office.

 Those individuals previously qualified to perform limited scope activities will continue in that status.
 However, any new requirements must be met in order to achieve full inspector qualification.